 This is a powerful computer vision labeling tool that can be used to label a large variety of images for segmentation, object detection and classification.
 Also, the tool allows for text data to be annotated specifically for Natural Language Processing tasks.

-This python-based open-source unsupervised computer vision tool can be used for annotating images manually for segmentation, object detection and classification.
+This python-based open-source unsupervised computer vision tool can be used for annotating images manually for segmentation, object detection and classification, that could be useful for ai video annotation service providers.

 labelImg is one of the most popular open-source computer vision annotation tools.
 It is suitable for object detection and localization tasks.
 With this tool, you can also save and load annotations in three popular annotation formats: YOLO, PASCAL VOC and CreateML.